dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 [!code-csharp[Main](../../../samples/core/Modeling/FluentAPI/Relationships/ManyToManyPayload.cs?name=ManyToManyPayload)]

 > [!NOTE]
-> The ability to configure many-to-many relationships was added in EF Core 5.0, for previous version use the following approach.
+> The ability to configure many-to-many relationships was introduced in EF Core 5.0, for previous version use the following approach.

 You can also represent a many-to-many relationship by just adding the join entity type and mapping two separate one-to-many relationships.